antonioscalaunina/ANTI-FASc/Example1_Tohoku.md

 ANTI-FASc can work by using both the *_dep*.xyz and the *_dep*.grd file that you can download here.
 These two files, for this example are already available in the folder *utils/sz_slabs/*

-The mesh generation will be managed through the configuration set in the file *config_files/Parameters/input.json* (see comments beside the parameters IN PARTICULA FOR THE PARAMETER "depth_interpolator"):
+The mesh generation will be managed through the configuration set in the file *config_files/Parameters/input.json*.

+Look carefully at the comments beside the parameters IN PARTICULAR FOR THE PARAMETERS "depth_interpolator" and

     {"zone_name": "kurilsjapan2",    #Name chosen by the user, arbitrary "Merc_zone": 54,             #Mercator Zone